 Through the 2011 Community Impact Project, the Foundation will fund the replication of this program at 12 new universities with seed funding of $10,000 per campus.
 In 2013 this program was selected for national replication for a second time, with funding offered by the Foundation to launch an additional 12 new chapters nationwide.

-Students implementing this program will also be trained as LIVESTRONG leaders, becoming representatives of LIVESTRONG and our resources within the local community.
-This is an excellent opportunity for students interested in careers in health care, policy, nonprofit or public health fields, in addition to gaining valuable leadership skills.
-Students will have the opportunity to distribute LIVESTRONG resources to local schools, hospitals, cancer centers and community organizations and educate their local cancer community on how we can help.
+Students implementing this program will also be trained as LIVESTRONG Leaders, becoming representatives of the Foundation and our resources within the local community.
+Students will have the opportunity to distribute Foundation resources to local schools, hospitals, cancer centers and community organizations and educate their local cancer community on how we can help.

 The Foundation is proud to partner with Camp Kesem as the program’s largest national funder.
 Since 2011 the Foundation has invested more than $600,000 into Camp Kesem to assist families affected by cancer.
 To find a camp near you please visit CampKesem.org.